nilenso/media/case-studies/simple/draft1.md

 And neither did Simple.

 However, after three heavy months of back-and-forth design and code between the members of the small teams, there was one last bout of late-night hacking.
+It was May of 2018.
 The nurses and their managers (Cardiovascular Health Officers or CVHOs) would see the app for the first time tomorrow and the team was clustered in the lobby of their Bathinda hotel, squashing the last bugs and putting the last bit of polish on the alpha version of the app.
 Instead of a high-intensity guitar riff to back up their hacking, however, our heroes had to settle for the hotel's lobby track: _The Kungs'_ "This Girl". [^kungs] On endless repeat.
 Go ahead and take a break to find the song on YouTube.
 We'll wait here for you.

 "Can you _please_ change the music to something else?
 Or turn it off?" begged Govind of the hotel staff.
 "Sorry, Sir.
 It is hotel policy."
 The grey in the eyes of the hotel's receptionist indicated that his will to bend that policy had already been crushed by countless hours of French elevator music.

 And so it was.
 Our heroes hacked into the night, their excitement to deliver a polished MVP to the nurses of Bathinda acting as armour to defend them from the stinging species of earworms which were crawling all over them by 3:00 AM.
 "You'll never buy my loooove...!"

 ---

 A few hours of sleep later, the entire Simple team downed their last cups of tea and Nescafe, piled into cabs, and headed to the first health clinic.
 Daniel and the rest of the design team had visited Bathinda once before but for the development teams this would be their first face-to-face interaction with real users.
 None of them knew exactly what to expect.